Continue with Facebook

 When a bladder tumor grows, it typically begins in the bladder’s inner lining and spreads outward.
-If left untreated, cancer cells may grow deeper into the bladder wall and into nearby tissues.
-Urologists — doctors who specialize in the urinary system — classify bladder cancer by how far and how deeply it has spread.
+If left untreated, cancer cells may grow deeper into the bladder wall and nearby tissues.
+Urologists, who treat urinary system conditions, and oncologists, who treat cancer, classify bladder cancer based on how far it has spread and how deeply it has grown into the bladder wall.

 Bladder cancer that remains confined to the bladder lining is called non-muscle-invasive bladder cancer (NMIBC).
-If the cancer spreads into the bladder’s muscle wall, it’s called muscle-invasive bladder cancer (MIBC).
-NMIBC is considered an earlier stage of bladder cancer, while MIBC is more advanced.
+Cancer that spreads into the bladder’s muscle wall is called muscle-invasive bladder cancer (MIBC).
+NMIBC is an earlier stage of bladder cancer, while MIBC is more advanced.

-A cancer’s stage is a way of describing how far cancer cells have spread from where they first formed.
+A cancer’s stage describes how much cancer is in the body, including the tumor’s size and whether cancer cells have spread from where they first formed.
 In bladder cancer, staging refers to how deeply the tumor has grown from the inner lining of the bladder into surrounding layers or nearby organs.
-NMIBC includes early-stage cancers, such as:

 Muscle-invasive stages include: